A closer look at the results of our Denmark TOP 100 2016 Q4 results.

 We consider “driven by a unique purpose” to be a testament to a strong corporate brand, and “acting with integrity” to be the hallmark of a strong company reputation.

-As part of our Real-time Tracking Program, we monitor the public perceptions of more than 120 companies in Denmark on a monthly basis on the different aspects of their Brand and Reputation.
+As part of our Real-Time Tracker, we monitor the public perceptions of more than 120 companies in Denmark on a monthly basis on the different aspects of their brand and reputation.

 Looking at the development of our metrics we can detect key characteristics of those companies that succeed in forming this emotional bond with the public, and those that don’t.